New Communist Party of Britain

 Working people can never achieve state power through bourgeois elections.
 Bourgeois elections are democratic only for the ruling class and their instruments, a tool to mask their real dictatorship.
 All bourgeois elections are the manipulation of the largest number of votes by the smallest number of people.

 We reject the “parliamentary road” and electoral politics.
 The old Communist Party of Great Britain abandoned the revolutionary road when it adopted the British Road to Socialism.
-Its successors in the Communist Party of Britain and the Communist Party of Scotland continue this essentially social−democratic and revisionist policy today.
-The Socialist Labour Party, Scottish Socialist Party (SSP), Respect and No2EU all express essentially the same theory.
+Its successors in the Communist Party of Britain and the Communist Party of Scotland continue this essentially social-democratic and revisionist policy today.
+Other left electoral platforms like the Socialist Labour Party, Respect and No2EU all express essentially the same theory.

-They call for social−democratic reforms while campaigning against the only mass force capable of implementing reform, the Labour Party itself.
-They foster the illusion that there is a left electoral alternative to Labour when the reality is that the only alternative — in the current situation — to a Labour government is a Tory or a Liberal Democrat government.
+They call for social-democratic reforms while campaigning against the only mass force capable of implementing reform, the Labour Party itself.
+They foster the illusion that there is a left electoral alternative to Labour when the reality is that the only alternative - in the current situation - to the Conservative, Liberal-Democratic coalition (Coalition) government is a Labour government.

 All of them end up attacking the Labour Party rather than the ruling class as the main enemy of the working class.
 Objectively they end up in the camp of the class enemy.